From the Health Office

 Hello Viking Families,

 I am the school nurse, Nancy O'Brien, RN/BSN.
 Most of you know me as Nurse Nancy.
-Distance learning has begun, and I am in the office every day if you would like to speak with me.
+I am in the office every day if you would like to speak with me.
 I can be reached at 602-467-6310.
-You can also email me with any questions at email@example.com.
+You can also email me with any questions at firstname.lastname@example.org.

 If your child is not feeling well, please keep them home and keep our office informed of the symptoms they are experiencing.
 According to the Centers for Disease Control, the following symptoms are most commonly associated with COVID-19: fever or chills; cough; shortness of breath or difficulty breathing; fatigue; muscle or body aches; headache; new loss of taste or smell; congestion or runny nose; nausea, vomiting, or diarrhea.
 These symptoms usually appear within 2 to 14 days of exposure to someone with the disease.
 It is true that many children who have COVID may have milder symptoms or no symptoms at all.
 However, we must not assume that children are immune to the virus, or that they will not become seriously ill.
-Once we return to brick and mortar education, we will send any student home if they present with a fever of 100 degrees Fahrenheit or greater.
+We will send any student home if they present with a fever of 100 degrees Fahrenheit or greater.
 Other COVID-like symptoms as listed will also result in the child being sent home.
 Mrs. Weinman has asked me to make sure parents pick up their children within ten minutes of receiving a call that they are sick at school.
 I encourage you all to keep your students' pink sheets current with information where we can reach you by phone quickly if your child does become ill at school.
 This school year will be different from past years in that we will send children home promptly if they have any COVID-like symptoms as well as any flu-like symptoms.

 I hope that all of you and your families are doing well, and I look forward to working with you and your child this year.